inDEPTHlab/PRS/vcf_conversion/readme_bed_rds_files.md

 ```

 ## Further information
-Code can also be found on the inDEPTHlab github:
+Conversion code can be found on the inDEPTHlab github:
 https://github.com/inDEPTHlab/PRS

 ## Authors